 The holidays are quickly approaching, which means lots of gift shopping and dinner parties.
 It’s easy to choose gifts for the people you’re close with since you’re familiar with their interests and preferences.
 On the other hand, picking presents for your boss, acquaintances, or new friends can be as mindboggling as a solving a Sphinx’s riddle.
 Fortunately, there’s one go-to present you can always rely on for last-minute presents—wine.
+A simple red bow tied around the neck of the bottle or a nice custom drawstring bag is enough for a decent presentation.

 You’re not obligated to give a present to everyone you know.
 However, you should never go empty-handed when you’re invited to a dinner party or a celebration.
 And wine is the perfect gift for these occasions.